euherrera/prioritise-dependencies/README.md

 program that outputs highest priority dependencies

-NODEJS project that outputs highest priority as priority
+NODEJS project that outputs highest priority as priority from an npm audit json file